TannerCoker/SpaceAdventure3398/README.md

 ### What went well

+* Team: We were able to reach an agreement on game design decisions early on.
+We have produced artifacts for our project, including design documents and functional game components.

-* Team:
+* Brice Ashburn:

 * Lucas Anesti: I was able to find some design patterns that are applicable and useful to our game.
 We believe that the patterns will help us write more flexible, extensible, and thread safe code.
 However, limited knowledge of design patterns required me to do extensive research on the justification and the implementation of each pattern.
 As a result, the time spent on completing the tasks exceeds the projected numbers by a large margin.
 Also issued an incorrect merge on git, so had to hunt down scattered code in multiple commits and recreate certain branches.

-*
-*
+* Tanner Coker:

-*
+* Erik Cortez:

-*
+* Eric Figueroa:

 ### What might be Impeding us

-* Our schedule conflict is posiibly impeding us from performing better.
+* Our schedule conflict is possibly impeding us from performing better.
 Many of us work on the weekends, so our meetings are held late during some weekdays.
 In addition,we do not have much experience with game design and implementation.

 ### What can we do to improve

+* Team: We will have to find a better way to communicate as expecting to get things done during real-time meetings is not feasible due to schedule conflicts.

-* Team:
+* Brice Ashburn:

 * Lucas Anesti:

+* Tanner Coker:

+* Erik Cortez:

+* Eric Figueroa: